How to request a credit line increase with Credit One

-There are numerous reasons you might want to request a higher credit limit than you have now.
-Maybe you want to free up more available credit so you can make a large purchase, or perhaps you want to lower your credit utilization to boost your credit score without having to pay down debt.
+There are a number of reasons why you might want to request a higher credit limit than you have now.
+Maybe you want to free up more available credit in order to make a large purchase or lower your credit utilization to boost your credit score without paying down debt.

 Who is eligible for a credit limit increase with Credit One?

-While Credit One Bank doesn’t explicitly list requirements for a Credit One credit increase, they do list some guidelines on their website.
-To become eligible for a credit limit increase with this issuer, they make the following suggestions:
+Your credit card issuer determines your credit limit when you open a card.
+After a certain period of time, you may be eligible to increase the limit if you’ve practiced responsible borrowing.
+While Credit One Bank doesn’t explicitly list requirements for a Credit One credit increase, they do list some general guidelines on their website.
+To become eligible for a credit limit increase with this issuer, consider the following:

-- Keep your credit utilization in a reasonable range
+- Ensure your credit utilization is in a reasonable range.

-- Keep an eye on your credit card account to look for signs of fraud
+- Keep an eye on your credit card account and look for signs of fraud.

-- Monitor your credit reports for signs of fraud or identity theft, which you can do for free with all three credit bureaus using the website AnnualCreditReport.com
+- Monitor your credit reports for both signs of fraud or identity theft, which you can do for free with all three credit bureaus at AnnualCreditReport.com.

-The eligibility requirements are not hard and fast rules, but instead a list of recommendations that could lead to a Credit One Bank credit increase.
+These eligibility requirements aren’t hard-and-fast rules, but instead a list of recommendations that could lead to a Credit One Bank limit increase.

 What to do before you ask for a credit limit increase

-Before you ask for a Credit One Bank credit line increase, the issuer says you should make sure your credit score is in good standing.
-Fortunately, there are plenty of ways to check your credit score online and for free.
-By taking a look at your credit score as it is right now, you can gauge your ability to qualify for a Credit One credit increase.
+Before you ask for a Credit One Bank credit line increase, you should make sure that your credit score is in good standing.
+Fortunately, there are plenty of ways to check your credit score online for free.
+Taking a look at your credit score can help you gauge your ability to qualify for a Credit One credit increase.

-Also, take the time to check your credit reports for incorrect negative information that could be hurting your score.
-And if you find mistakes on your credit report with any of the three credit bureaus, follow the steps in our guide to disputing errors on your credit reports.
+Also, take the time to check your credit reports for incorrect information that could be hurting your score.
+If you find mistakes on your credit report with any of the three credit bureaus, you can dispute them.

 How to request a higher credit limit with Credit One

-Some credit cards from this issuer, including the Credit One Bank® Unsecured Visa® for Rebuilding Credit, promise to review your account regularly to see if you’re eligible for a Credit One limit increase.
-In this case, you get the chance to earn credit limit increases automatically as time goes on and you prove your creditworthiness.
+Some Credit One credit cards, including the Credit One Bank Platinum Visa for Rebuilding Credit, promise to review your account regularly to see if you’re eligible for a Credit One limit increase.
+In this case, you may be able to earn credit limit increases automatically as time goes on (provided you prove your creditworthiness).

-In situations where your credit limit has not been increased by the issuer, you can also call into Credit One using the number on the back of your credit card to ask.
-The worst they can say is “no,” and it’s possible you’ll qualify for the increase you want if you ask nicely, your credit is in good standing and you can offer a good reason why you want more access to credit.
+In situations where your credit limit has not been increased by the issuer, you can also call Credit One using the number on the back of your credit card to ask for an increase.
+The worst they can say is “no,” and it’s possible you’ll qualify for the increase you want if your credit is in good standing and can offer a good reason as to why you want more access to credit.

 What to do if Credit One denies your request